Thriving communities

 • Growing industrial ecosystems.
 We’re committed to creating local jobs and supply chain opportunities.
 But beyond this, we want to support the growth of whole industrial ecosystems that can develop local talent, grow local businesses, and promote local innovation.

-• Including disadvantaged communities.
+• Including disadvantaged groups.
 We want the opportunities renewable energy brings to be accessible to marginalised groups in the places where we work.

 How are we doing?

-We’re still in the process of developing targets and indicators for this sustainability programme.
-So far, most of our KPIs in this area relate to inputs (e.g. spend) and outputs (e.g. how many jobs we create).
-We want to go further and find ways to measure and track the effects of our socio-economic impact.
+We’re still in the process of developing indicators and targets for this sustainability area that go beyond inputs (e.g. spend) and outputs (e.g. how many jobs we create).
+We want to find ways to measure and track our socio-economic impact and will be running pilot measurements in 2024.

 Key information